EVENTS — A list of forthcoming events for Old Members and Friends

-Single/twin guest rooms for up to three consecutive nights may be booked by Members throughout most of the year.
-The cost per person is £48.00 a night, including breakfast and VAT.
+Single, twin or double guest rooms for up to three consecutive nights may be booked by members throughout most of the year.
+For a single or twin room the cost is £49.00 a night per person, or for two people sharing a double room, £77 per room—prices include breakfast and VAT.
 Rooms should be booked through the Alumni & Development Office, 01865 279887.

 Members may hold private functions such as lunches, dinners and receptions in College, subject to certain conditions.
 Contact the Conference and Functions Administrator for advice and availability.

 The Alumni Email Forwarding Service is available to all Oxford alumni.

 The service is free, easy to use and includes anti-virus checking and spam scoring.
 You can sign up for an Oxford-based email address, which you can then keep for life.
 It will be in the following format: email@example.com.
 Any messages sent to the alumni email address will be automatically forwarded to the email address of your choice.

 In order to sign up you will need to give you Alumni Card number, last name and college.
 Please see the following links for more details:

 Members normally receive several communications a year from the College, including invitations to events.
 If you have not heard from us it may be that we have an invalid address for you.
 When mail is returned to us, we add your name on the List of Lost Members.
 If your name (or that of someone you know) appears on the list, please get in touch.

 Getting in touch

 Details of changes to personal and contact details can also be submitted online.
 Please complete this form.